 Lip Incompetence Revisited: Some Good News

-For the causes and treatment options on the condition, please read my original post here.
+For the causes and treatment options for the condition, please read my original post here.
 To learn about treatment research and simple techniques you can do on your own to help this condition, read on!
 The effects on the mouth and overall health can be quite severe and should be addressed.
 If you suspect you or someone close to you may have this condition, please make an appointment with your dentist.

 The muscle that closes your lips together is called the orbicularis oris muscle.
 Healthline.com refers to it as the kissing muscle.
 (2) It needs to work much harder with lip incompetence.
 In 2015, researchers Ohtsuka, Kaneko, and Lida conducted an eight-week trial of lip incompetency subjects.
 The researchers had previously defined a lip-incompetence as having a sealed lip ratio of less than 30.1% during relaxation and less than 13.2% during concentration.